Eligibility & payment rates

 Pension Loans Scheme costs and interest rate

-All costs associated with establishing, changing and finalising the loan are your responsibility, for example legal and solicitor costs.
-We will send you a letter when the loan has been established, advising you of the amount that we seek to recover from you.
+All costs associated with establishing, changing and finalising the loan, such as legal and solicitor costs, are your responsibility.
+We will send you a letter when the loan has been established, to tell you the amount that we will recover from you.
 You can choose to pay these costs immediately or we can add the costs to the outstanding loan balance.

 Interest charged on the outstanding loan balance is a compounding rate, currently 5.25%.
 The interest rate is applied to the outstanding loan balance each fortnight.
-The interest continues to accrue until the loan is repaid and increases the amount to be repaid.
+Interest continues to accrue until the loan is repaid and increases the amount to be repaid.

-The outstanding loan balance consists of the principal loan amount plus accrued interest and any outstanding costs, less any repayments made.
+The outstanding loan balance consists of the principal loan amount, plus accrued interest, plus any outstanding costs, less any repayments made.